valencik/ensime.github.io/editors/emacs/sbt-mode.md

 For example you can play with variable `sbt:scroll-to-bottom-on-output`.
 If set to `t` (which is a default value) sbt output buffer scrolls automatically to the last line if there is some new output.
 Setting this variable to `nil` will cause point remain on it's current position in a buffer when there is some new output.
 If set to `nil` and point is on the last line, it scrolls automaticaly with new output, but if there is compilation error (line beginning `[error] - ...`) it will stop on that line.

+## sbt 1.0

+Although sbt 1.0 is supported, [there are some niggles](https://github.com/ensime/emacs-sbt-mode/issues/125).

 ## Related Customizations

 To work efficiently with `sbt-mode`, you may wish to customise your workflow with the built-in Emacs compile support: